-16.3.1 prior agreement between the ACD and the person making the communication as to:
+- 17.3.1 prior agreement between the ACD and the person making the communication as to: - (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; and - 17.3.2 assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 17.4 The ACD may at its discretion charge a fee on the switching of shares between funds.
+These fees are set out in Section 19.3. - 17.5 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
+No switch will be made during any period when the right of Shareholders to require the redemption of their shares is suspended (as to which see Section 23 below).
+The general provisions on selling shares shall apply equally to a switch. - 17.6 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 17.7 A switch of shares in one fund for shares in any other fund is treated as a redemption and sale and will, for persons subject to United Kingdom taxation, be a realisation for the purposes of capital gains taxation. - 17.8 A Shareholder who switches shares in one fund for shares in any fund will not be given a right by law to withdraw from or cancel the transaction.

-- (a) the electronic media by which such communications may be delivered; and - (b) how such communications will be identified as conveying the necessary authority; and - 16.3.2 assurance from any person who may give such authority on behalf of the investor that they will have obtained the required appointment in writing from the Shareholder. - 16.4 The ACD may at its discretion charge a fee on the switching of shares between funds.
-At present no switching charge is applied. - 16.5 If the switch would result in the Shareholder holding a number of Old Shares or New Shares of a value which is less than the minimum holding, the ACD may, if it thinks fit, convert the whole of the applicant's holding of Old Shares to New Shares or refuse to effect any switch of the Old Shares.
-No switch will be made during any period when the right of Shareholders to require the redemption of their shares is suspended.
-The general provisions on selling shares shall apply equally to a switch. - 16.6 The ACD may adjust the number of New Shares to be issued to reflect the imposition of any switching fee together with any other charges or levies in respect of the issue or sale of the New Shares or repurchase or cancellation of the Old Shares as may be permitted pursuant to the FCA Regulations. - 16.7 A switch of shares in one Fund for shares in any other Fund is treated as a redemption and sale and will, for persons subject to United Kingdom taxation, be a realisation for the purposes of capital gains taxation. - 16.8 A Shareholder who switches shares in one Fund for shares in any other Fund will not be given a right by law to withdraw from or cancel the transaction.
+18. Share Class Conversions

-17. Share Class Conversions
+- 18.1 If applicable, a holder of shares in a Share Class ("Old Class Shares") of a fund may exchange all or some of his shares for shares of a different Share Class within the same fund ("New Class Shares").
+An exchange of Old Class Shares for New Class Shares will be processed as a conversion ("Share Class Conversion").
+Unlike a Switch, a conversion of Old Class Shares into New Class Shares will not involve a redemption and issue of shares.
+This transaction will not be included in the calculations for the purposes of Income Equalisation the New Class Shares will receive the same treatment as the Old Class Shares. - 18.2 The number of New Class Shares issued will be determined by a conversion factor calculated by reference to the respective prices of New Shares and Old Shares at the valuation point applicable at the time the Old Class Shares are converted to New Class Shares. - 18.3 Share Class Conversions may be effected in writing to the Transfer Agency Team.
+A converting shareholder must be eligible to hold the shares into which the Share Class Conversion is to be made.
+It is the ACD's intention that Share Class

-- 17.1 If applicable, a holder of shares in a Share Class (Old Class Shares) of a Fund may exchange all or some of his shares for shares of a different Share Class within the same Fund (New Class Shares).
-An exchange of Old Class Shares for New Class Shares will be processed as a conversion (Share Class Conversion). ,A conversion of Old Class Shares into New Class Shares will not involve a redemption and issue of shares.
-This transaction will not be included in the calculations for the purposes of Income Equalisation the New Class Shares will receive the same treatment as the Old Class Shares. - 17.2 The number of New Class Shares issued will be determined by a conversion factor calculated by reference to the respective prices of New Shares and Old Shares at the valuation point applicable at the time the Old Class Shares are converted to New Class Shares. - 17.3 Share Class Conversions may be effected in writing to the Transfer Agency Team (which, in the case of joint shareholders must be signed by all the joint holders).
-A converting Shareholder must be eligible to hold the shares into which the Share Class Conversion is to be made.
-It is the ACD's intention that Share Class Conversions will be processed at the next Valuation Point following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next Annual Accounting Date if it is in the interests of other Shareholders.
-The ACD may accept requests to convert shares by electronic communication.
-Electronic communication does not include email.
+Conversions will be processed at the next Valuation Point following receipt of the instruction, however the ACD reserves the right to defer a Share Class Conversion until no later than after the next Annual Accounting Date if it is in the interests of other Shareholders.
+The ACD may accept requests to convert Shares by electronic communication (electronic communication does not include email).